ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/json.md

 and analyze the steps for executing the `lax $.left < $.right` query:

 1. Auto unpacking of arrays in the left and right arguments.
-As a result, the left argument is the sequence `1, 2` and the right argument is `4, "Iranos"`
+As a result, the left argument is the sequence `1, 2` and the right argument is `4, "Iranos"`.
 2. Let's take the pair `(1, 4)`.
 The comparison is successful as `1 < 4` is true.
-Set the flag `FOUND`
+Set the flag `FOUND`.
 3. Since the query is executed in `lax` mode and the `FOUND` flag is set, we aren't analyzing any more pairs.
 4. Since we have the `FOUND` flag set, the operator returns true.

 Let's take the same query in a different execution mode: `strict $.left < $.right`:

 1. Auto unpacking of arrays in the left and right arguments.
-As a result, the left argument is the sequence `1, 2` and the right argument is `4, "Iranos"`
+As a result, the left argument is the sequence `1, 2` and the right argument is `4, "Iranos"`.
 2. Let's take the pair `(1, 4)`.
 The comparison is successful as `1 < 4` is true.
-Set the flag `FOUND`
+Set the flag `FOUND`.
 3. Let's take the pair `(2, 4)`.
 The comparison is successful as `2 < 4` is true.
-Set the flag `FOUND`
+Set the flag `FOUND`.
 4. Let's take the pair `(1, "Iranos")`.
 The comparison fails as a number can't be compared with a string.
-Set the flag `ERROR`
+Set the flag `ERROR`.
 5. Let's take the pair `(2, "Iranos")`.
 The comparison fails as a number can't be compared with a string.
-Set the flag `ERROR`
+Set the flag `ERROR`.
-6. Since we have the `ERROR` flag set, the operator returns `null`
+6. Since we have the `ERROR` flag set, the operator returns `null`.

 ### Predicates